 "For too long, we have tried to whitewash our nation's history instead of confronting the uncomfortable and painful truth," he said in a statement to CNN.
 "This legislation to make Juneteenth a federal holiday is but one step we can take to begin to right the wrongs of the past and ensure equal justice in the future."

-Only time will tell whether history will remember South Dakota as the only state that never recognized the celebration as a state holiday or day of observance.
-After repeated efforts, the South Dakota Senate passed a bill to make Juneteenth a working holiday, but in March 2021 it was blocked in the House by a vote of 31-36.
+South Dakota was the only state to never legally recognized Juneteenth, that is until February, 2022, when Gov. Kristi Noem signed a bill making Juneteenth an official state holiday.
+This came after repeated efforts by the South Dakota Senate who attempted to pass a bill to make Juneteenth a working holiday, but it was blocked in the House by a vote of 31-36 in March, 2021.